Rooted and Ruthless: Why Florida Mangroves Matter

 🧪 The Future of Florida Mangroves: More Than Mud and Mystery

-Imagine that—Florida mangroves getting the spotlight not just for beauty, but for brilliance.
+Imagine that—mangrove forests getting the spotlight not just for their beauty, but for their measurable benefits to people, nature, and the climate.

 📝 Coming Soon to Florida Unwritten

 This was just the first tangle.
-Keep an eye out for:
+Keep an eye out for related stories and sample reports such as:

 - “Ghosts in the Roots: Mangrove Myths from the Gulf Coast”